What is the Federal TEACH Grant?

 | $2,000* per semester | $1,500* per semester | $1,000* per semester | $500* per semester |

-*TEACH is subject to the Budget Control Act of 2011.
+*The TEACH program is subject to the Budget Control Act of 2011.
 The final amount of the TEACH Grant will be reduced slightly.
 Federal Student Aid publishes the amount of the reduction each year.
-The current reduction (25/26) is 5.70% of the award amount, which results in a maximum annual award of $3,772 ($1,886 per semester).
+The current reduction ( as of the 25/26 academic year) is 5.70% of the award amount, which results in a maximum annual award of $3,772 ($1,886 per semester) for those enrolled full time.

 If a student is to have different enrollment statuses each semester, then the amount of the grant will be adjusted accordingly.
-For example: if an undergraduate was to enroll full time in the fall, but was half time in the spring, their total award for the year would be $3,000.
+For example: if an undergraduate was to enroll full time in the fall, but was half time in the spring, their total award for the year would be $3,000 ($2,829 after reduction).

 Who is Eligible for the TEACH Grant?